 If you think that you or someone that you know has an eating disorder, it is important to speak up.
 Reach out to your support system if you are in need or urge your friend to visit a physician.

 How are eating disorders diagnosed?

-Each eating disorder has its own diagnostic criteria, but all are mental illnesses in standard medical manuals.
+Each eating disorder has its own diagnostic criteria, but all are mental illnesses in standard medical manuals (including the DSM-5, the current diagnostic manual used by mental health professionals).
 These disorders are particularly harmful because they also damage physical health.
 It is impossible to treat a physical symptom of an eating disorder—low body weight, for example—without targeting the root cause.

 Because eating disorders affect mental and physical health, multiple health care professionals may work together to diagnose the illness.
 According to the Mayo Clinic, a medical doctor usually performs a physical exam and lab tests to eliminate other possible causes for the change in eating habits.
 A mental health specialist may then evaluate the patient.

 Treatment of an eating disorder varies person to person.
 It depends on the specific disorder, the progression of the illness, and physical health factors.
 Regardless, mental health specialists and medical doctors work in tandem to treat eating disorders.
 The first step usually involves teaching you about nutrition and how to maintain a healthy diet.

 If your physical health has completely deteriorated, you may first be hospitalized or receive inpatient care until you are stable.
 This is sometimes done at a rehabilitation center where people recover from eating disorders together.
 Some centers even offer day programs instead of full, round-the-clock hospitalization.